nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ## Events

 Events represent a log of activities taken by the embedded system.
-Events can be thought of in the same way as a program execution log in that they enable the ability to trace the systems execution.
+Events can be thought of in the same way as a program execution log in that they enable the ability to trace the execution of the system.
 Events are sent out of the system via the `Svc::ActiveLogger` component and components defining commands should hook up the log port to it.
 If console logging is desired, the text log port can be hooked up to the `Svc::PassiveConsoleTextLogger` component.
 Events are defined per component and are typically used to capture what the component is doing.
 Events can be sporadic; however, should all be